xyrui/PSDip/README.md

 [arxiv]()

 ## Dataset
-download benchmark WV2, WV3, QB datasets from [PanCollection](https://liangjiandeng.github.io/PanCollection.html)
+download benchmark WV2, WV3, QB datasets from [PanCollection](https://liangjiandeng.github.io/PanCollection.html).

-* .mat format for directly run the code
+* .mat format could be used to directly run the code.
 * .hd format is also available.
-Then, please change the data load way in PSDip.py and PSDip_f.py
+Then, please change the data load way in PSDip.py and PSDip_f.py.

 ## Run the code
 Please run ``PSDip.py -sensor <sensor>`` for reduced resolution experiments.